Payin P2P Seamless Wallet Integration

 The most famous transaction changes are (but not limited):

-The callback landing page has to be set on your server at some secret path but it should be publicly available from our white-listed IP. ( make it accessible only from our server IP )
+The callback landing page must be set up on your server at a secret path, but it should be publicly accessible from our whitelisted IP.
+(Ensure that it is only accessible from our server IP.)

-In the POST body, you will get the following properties in JSON:
+In the POST body, the following properties will be provided in JSON format:

 order_id